lsainzvillalba/lsainzvillalba.github.io/_posts/2023-09-05-giantmeningioma.md

 <div style="text-align: justify"> The operating microscope was then draped and brought into the operative field.
 Initial durotomy was performed bilateraly in a C-fashion with base towards the midline and in healthy duramater.
 The lesion was noted to be whitish in color with rubbery consistency and clear-defined planes.
 Using a combination 5-French suction, bipolar electrocautery, as well as micro-scissors a plane was developed around the lesion in both lateral borders at each of both sides of the interhemispheric fissure.
 The tumor capsule was dissected from the cortical surface and cauterized shrinking and devascularizing the tumor to proceed with a piecemeal resection also using the ultrasonic aspirator for debulking.
 In the most inferior and deep margin of the tumor, feeding arteries that came from the cingulate and pericallosal arteries were cauterized and cut.
 The affected falx and venous segment in the superior sagittal sinus were tackled the last, to avoid compromising the venous drainage of the tumor while resecting it.  </div>

 <div style="text-align: justify"> , To remove the affected falx, origin of the tumor, first, the superior sagittal sinus was temporarly clipped to prove that effective venous outflow was residual.
 After 10 minutes of unchanged neurophysiology monitoring and no edema development, the affected segment of the sinus was ligated and cut.
-The falx was then further cut down to the inferior margin and removed "en-bloc", reaching healthy dura, sparing the inferior sagittal sinus that had developed as a collateral pathway and was hypertrophic.  </div>
+The falx was then further cut down to the inferior margin and removed "en-bloc", reaching healthy dura, sparing the inferior sagittal sinus that had developed as a collateral pathway and was hypertrophic.
+Therefore, Simpson grade I was achieved.  </div>

 <div style="text-align: justify"> The tumor specimen was sent to pathology.
 The surgical bed was subsequently irrigated until clear hemostasis was achieved utilizing a combination of bipolar electrocautery and oxidized cellulose absorbable hemostat (Surgicel) and liquid hemostat (Surgiflo) . </div>